 - Broadband Internet access

 - Toilet facilities.

-Meetings are held every Wednesday evening and Sunday morning, with access at other times for members to use the well-equipped shack and the extensive antenna system on its 60 ft Versatower.
+Meetings are held every Friday afternoon and Sunday morning, with access at other times for members to use the well-equipped shack and the extensive antenna system on its 60 ft Versatower.

 The Crawley Club is a regular entrant in major contests and has achieved success in the annual VHF Field Day.